votoznotna/next-video-player/README.md

 A professional video player application with advanced features including annotations, chapter navigation, and modern UI/UX.
 Built with Next.js 15, React 19, **FastAPI** (default) / NestJS, and PostgreSQL.

-> **⚠️ Quick Start**: If you encounter connection errors, the frontend is built for GraphQL.
-Use `./scripts/switch-backend.sh nestjs` to switch to the NestJS backend which is compatible with the current frontend.

 ## 🏗️ Architecture

 ### Backend Options